reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 ![cors failure](/assets/img/posts/cors/cors-fail.png)

-This is an error caused by the restriction of accessing cross origins due to the Same Origin Policy.
+This is an error caused by the restriction of accessing cross-origins due to the Same Origin Policy.
 Access to XMLHttpRequest at 'http://localhost:8000/orders' from origin 'http://localhost:9000' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.

 ### Fixing the CORS Error For Simple Requests
 As suggested in the CORS error description, let us modify the server side code to return the CORS header `Access-Control-Allow-Origin` in the response: